-If, for some reason, wages do not continue to rise in tandem with prices of goods and services, then the standard of living for employees decreases, and they’re not able to buy as much or enjoy as high a quality of life.
+If for some reason, wages do not continue to rise in tandem with the prices of goods and services, then the standard of living for employees decreases, and they’re not able to buy as much or enjoy as high a quality of life.

 Inflation for General Population

 People in different parts of the country don’t necessarily feel the effects of inflation in the same ways.
 Economists measure inflation by looking at several different figures.

 In the US, they use the Consumer Price Index.
 This is an index of prices that consumers pay for thousands of products and services in urban areas (since 80% of consumers in the US live in urban areas)

 While one consumer in Chicago may pay $3.89 for a gallon of milk, another may only have to pay $2.49 in the Southeast.

 Economists also factor housing costs into the total inflation rate.
 But housing expenses are another cost that can vary a lot depending on what part of the country you live in.